 A number of factors may be involved.
 These include a family history of kidney stones, dehydration from decreased fluid intake, diets high in sodium or protein, repeated urinary tract infections, obesity, abnormalities of the urinary tract, inactivity, and some medications, and many other medical conditions (like inflammatory bowel disease or cystic fibrosis or a neurogenic bladder) may all increase the likelihood of kidney stones developing.

 What are the signs/symptoms of kidney stones?

-What are kidney stones care options?
+What are kidney stones treatment options?